Some Interesting Facts About Universe

-This is the largest galaxy of the Universe with the dia of 5.6 million ligt years which is 80 times greater than our own Miky Way Galaxy.
-It is about 1,070 million ligt years away from our earth.
+This is the largest galaxy of the Universe with the diameter of 5.6 million light years which is 80 times greater than Milky Way Galaxy.
+It is about 1,070 million light years away from our earth.

 The Sagittarius Dwarf

-It was discovered in 1994 and the nearest of all galaxies.
-It is about 70,000 light years away from our earth.
+It was discovered in the year 1994 and is the nearest of all galaxies.
+It locates at about 70,000 light years away from our earth.

-This is the most distant in the Universe that can be seen with naked eye.
+This is one the most distant systems in the Universe and also can be seen with naked eye.
 This is 2,309,000 light years from earth.
-It has about 300 billion stars and diameter of 180,000 ligt years.
-The light we see now from Anderomeda left there just after the first humans appeared on our earth.
+It contains about 300 billion stars and diameter of 180,000 light years.
+It is an incredible fact that light we see now from Anderomeda could have left from there just after the first humans appeared on our earth.

 Abell 135 IR 1916

 This is the most distant galaxy of our universe.
-It is amazingly 13.2 billion light years from the earth.
+It exists amazingly 13.2 billion light years away from the earth.
 In 2004 astronomers at the European Southern Observatory announced the discovery of this Galaxy.

 The Universe Calendar